benoitbryon/wardrobe/README.rst

 wardrobe
 ########

-This project provides a stack-based datastructure for Python: StackedDict.
+wardrobe is a Python project that provides a stack-based datastructure:
+:py:class`StackedDict`.

+:py:class`StackedDict` is a dictionary-like object with additional methods to save the current state (commit) and restore it (reset).

 Example: